 The UPEI PhD in Educational Studies includes these courses, a comprehensive examination consisting of an ePortfolio and oral defence, and a dissertation.

 - ED 7000 - Advanced Quantitative Methodology and Methods in Education Research

 - ED 7010 - Advanced Qualitative Methodology and Methods in Education Research

 - ED 7020 - Directed Studies in Educational Research Methodology and Methods

-- ED 7030 - Directed Studies in Education Research and Theory
+- ED 7034 - Theory in Education Research

 - ED 7040 - Graduate Seminar in Educational Studies